spicata/spicata-and-11ty/notes/Aboriginal Spirituality.md

 ## The Colonial Lens
 European colonist described Aboriginal cultures as many things, such as stone-age-like, pre-literate, undeveloped, and rudimentary.
 However, this is because we judged them with capitalist-consumer lens.
 Rather, if we were to judge them using longevity, we would find that Aboriginal culture would be much older.
 In fact, [[How did the Indigenous Australians Get Here|Aboriginal culture is now widely accepted to the longest continuous culture(s) in the history of the world.
 (50,000-65,000 years)]]

-This, to some extent, is because they were able to overcome the risk of over-exploiting nature, but utilising and living by the stories of Dreamtime.
+This, to some extent, is because they were able to overcome the risk of over-exploiting nature, by utilising and living by the stories of Dreamtime.

 ##### [[Overview of Oceania by A. P. Elkin]] / [[Philosophy]]